-- We cannot give or have in our possession any medication or supplement that is we do not have a prescriber's written order for.
-(Prescribers are Physicians, Dentists, Podiatrists, Nurse Practitioners, Physician's Assistants, etc.) This includes any Over-the-Counter medications or supplements.
-Medications cannot be administered by the information on the pharmacy label. - If a student receives a new medication over a weekend or break, they cannot return to school without a written order for the medication.
-Please make sure to have the prescriber give you a prescription that can be given to the school as an order.
-It must be signed and dated. - Your child's prescription bottle must match the written Prescriber's order. - No change in a medication/supplement can be executed, or any medication/supplement discontinued until the parent/guardian provides Health Services with a written, signed prescriber's order. - Parents/guardians are responsible for providing all medications, supplements, and supplies that are prescribed for their student. - All prescription medications must be in a pharmacy labeled container.
-This pharmacy label cannot be altered in any way. (e.g., directions or pill count altered.) - Daily prescription medications must have a fill date from the pharmacy within the last month.
-(Exception: If your insurance provides you with a 90-day supply.
-Then the date must be within the last 90 days.) - "As Needed" prescription medications must have a fill date within the last year.
+✤ We cannot give or have in our possession any medication or supplement that we do not have a prescriber's written order for.
+(Prescribers are Physicians, Dentists, Podiatrists, Nurse

+Practitioners, Physician's Assistants, etc.) This includes any Over-the-Counter medications or supplements.
+Medications cannot be administered by the information on the pharmacy label.
+If a student receives a new medication over a weekend or break, they cannot return to school without a written order for the medication.
+Please make sure to have the prescriber gives you a prescription that can be given to the school as an order.
+It must be signed and dated.

+✤ Your label on your child's prescription bottle must match the written Prescriber's order.

+No change in a medication/supplement can be executed, or any medication/supplement discontinued until the parent/guardian provides Health Services with a written, signed prescriber's order.

+Parents/guardians are responsible for providing all medications, supplements, and supplies that are prescribed for their student.

+✤ All prescription medications must be in a pharmacy labeled container.
+This pharmacy label cannot be altered in any way. (e.g., directions or pill count altered.)

+Daily prescription medications must have a fill date from the pharmacy within the last month.
+(Exception: If your insurance provides you with a 90-day supply, then the date must be within the last 90 days.)

+"As Needed" prescription medications must have a fill date within the last year.
 It does not matter if the manufacturer's expiration date is still good.
-In NM, once the prescription label expires in one (1) year, the medication cannot be administered at school. - Pills must not be mixed in bottles.
+In NM, once the prescription label expires in one (1) year, the medication cannot be administered at school.
+Pills must not be mixed in bottles.

 You cannot pour old medications into the new medication bottle, new medications into an old bottle or in any way tamper with the prescription as it was filled at the pharmacy.
-When this occurs, the bottle is considered contaminated and cannot be used. - Over-the-Counter medications or supplements must be provided in an un-opened, original container.
-Please make sure that it has not expired. - Pills cannot be shipped back and forth.
+When this occurs, the bottle is considered contaminated and cannot be used.

+Over-the-Counter medications or supplements must be provided in an un-opened, original container.
+Please make sure that it has not expired.

+Pills cannot be shipped back and forth.
 (This is a Board of Pharmacy requirement.)
 You must have your pharmacist give you a bottle to send to school and a bottle to keep at home.
-The school will continue to send inhalers, eye drops, ointments, etc. that cannot be duplicated for home and school.
-But if you do have extras of any of these types of medications, is it preferred that they not be shipped back and forth. - If your student has an albuterol inhaler for asthma, you must provide two (2) inhalers to the school.
-(One will be kept in Health Services as a back-up in case the other one malfunctions or is lost by the student, if the student is cleared to carry their own inhaler.) - We cannot use drug samples unless the prescriber labels them according to the regulations of the New Mexico Board of Pharmacy. - Hand medications and supplements directly to the driver.
-Do not pack them in student's luggage or backpack.
+This must be done at the time the medication is refilled.
+The school will continue to send inhalers, eye drops, ointments, pre-packaged pills, etc. that cannot be duplicated for home and school.
+But if you do have extras of any of these types of medications, is it preferred that they not be shipped back and forth.

+If your student has an albuterol inhaler for asthma, you must provide two (2) inhalers to the school.
+(One will be kept in Health Services as a back-up in case the other one malfunctions or is lost by the student, if the student is cleared to carry their own inhaler by his/her physician.)
+We cannot use drug samples unless the prescriber labels them according to the regulations of the New Mexico Board of Pharmacy.

+It is very important that you hand medications, supplements and supplies directly to the driver who picks up your child.
+Please do not pack them in your student's luggage or backpack.
+This is especially true for narcotic medication and growth hormone as they must be accounted for by the parent/guardian, driver, and nurse.
+Signatures are required on our accounting forms when these medications are sent to school and when any are returned home.